 10 Wonders to unearth at the Newcastle Museum

-Currently open Tues - Sat with three daily sessions (bookings essential), the Museum offers a treasure trove of artifacts and engaging experiences for visitors to enjoy.
+Open Tues - Sat, the Museum offers a treasure trove of artifacts and engaging experiences for visitors to enjoy.

 Here are 10 other fascinating things to unearth on your next visit:

 Built in the 1870’s, The Buck is a saddle tank locomotive shipped from the UK which delivered coal locally for almost a century.

 Now boasting pride of place in the Link Gallery, Newcastle Museum was actually built around The Buck which had to be installed via a 300-tonne crane.